ViralTexts/vrt-clusters/clusters/East_STL_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-TEDDY AND GOMPERS CLASH.

-Unpleasant Incident at Meeting in
-Honor of Russian Mission,
 New York, July 7.— Denial by Sam­
 uel Gompers, president of the Ameri­
 can Federation of Labor, that trades